saleor/saleor-dashboard/.github/PULL_REQUEST_TEMPLATE.md

 1. [ ] Data-test are added for new elements.
 1. [ ] Type definitions are up to date.
 1. [ ] Changes are mentioned in the changelog.
+1. [ ] The changes are tested in different browsers (Chrome, Firefox, Safari).
+1. [ ] The changes are tested in light and dark mode.

 ### Test environment config